- About JCC Menu

 - Applications and Forms

 Students will enjoy the personalized instruction offered by experienced, highly qualified faculty.
 Classes are delivered in high-tech classrooms and a fully equipped practice lab.
 Students will experience a supportive and caring environment.
-College faculty teach all courses and provide individual guidance in clinical nursing experience.
+College faculty teaches all courses and provides individual guidance in clinical nursing experience.

-The Weekend Scholar option is designed for those students who wish to become a registered nurse, but prefer a non-traditional academic schedule.
+The weekend option is designed for those students who wish to become a registered nurse, but prefer a non-traditional academic schedule.
 The nursing courses are offered every other weekend over a period of two full years (including summers).
 The class and laboratory sessions will be taught at the College, while the clinicals will be offered at various agencies.
-The Weekend Scholar option begins in January.
-Classes and clinicals meet Friday, Saturday, and Sunday.
+The weekend option begins in January.
+Classes and clinicals meet primarily on Friday, Saturday, and Sunday.
+Some weekday or evening clinicals will be required throughout the two years.
 It is highly recommended that students complete most of the liberal arts and science courses prior to enrolling.

-Academic program requirements include a grade of “C” or higher in each required nursing course and each required science course.
-Students must successfully complete a medication calculation competency in NUR 111, NUR 112A/NUR 112B, NUR 231A/NUR 231B and NUR 232 in order to progress in the nursing curriculum or to graduate.
+Academic program requirements include a grade of “C” or higher in each co-req and required nursing course and each required science course.
+Students must successfully complete a medication calculation competency exam in NUR 111, NUR 112A/NUR 112B, NUR 231A/NUR 231B and NUR 232 in order to progress in the nursing curriculum and to graduate.

 Eligibility for licensure as a registered nurse in New York State by persons who have been convicted of a crime (felony or misdemeanor) or have charges pending in any state or country will be determined through an investigation by the New York State Education Office of Professional Discipline.

-Students graduating from the Nursing program with an A.A.S. degree will meet the following learning outcomes:
+Students graduating from the Nursing program with an A.A.S. degree will meet the following student learning outcomes:

-- Practice concepts of learned attributes to care for patients at all developmental levels
+- Practice concepts of learned attributes to care for clients at all developmental levels

 - Utilize the nursing process to meet the caring needs of individuals experiencing an illness or loss/dysfunction